eclipse-archived/ceylon-lang.org/documentation/1.0/tour/sequences.md

 Since both `Empty` and `Sequence<String>` are subtypes of `Iterable<String>`, the union type `String[]` is also a subtype of `Iterable<String>`.

+Since there are no actual instances of `Bottom`, yf you ever see an attribute or method of type `Bottom`, you know for certain that it can't possibly ever return a value.
+There is only one possible way that such an operation can
+terminate: by throwing an exception.

 Another cool thing to notice here is the return type of the `first` and `value()` operations of `Empty`.
 You might have been expecting to see `Bottom?` here, since they override supertype members of type `T?`.
 But as we saw in